Dallinger/Dallinger/docs/source/configuration.rst

     Port of the host.

 ``clock_on`` *boolean*
-    If the clock process is on, it will perform a series of checks that ensure the integrity of the database.
+    If the clock process is on, it will enable a task scheduler to run automated background tasks.
+By default, a single task is registered which performs a series of checks that ensure the integrity of the database.
+The configuration option ``disable_when_duration_exceeded`` configures the behavior of that task.

 ``heroku_python_version`` *unicode*
     The python version to be used on Heroku deployments.
 The version specification will